 - SEO-safe terms (some have strict keyword rules — avoid those early on)

 If not?
-Skip.
+Skip it.
 Mercilessly.

 Here’s the trick most bloggers don’t realize until year 3:

-Affiliate programs don’t exist separately from your content strategy — they fit inside it.
+Affiliate programs don’t exist separately from your content strategy: they fit inside it.

-You should choose programs that match the content you’re writing AND the search intent of your audience.
+You should choose affiliate programs that match the content you’re writing AND the search intent of your audience.

 Example: